Kapelianovych/moru/packages/moru/README.md

 ### Event listeners

-To attach an event listener to the element you can must write the `on` prefix followed by the name of the event and pass a function as a value to it.
+To attach an event listener to the element you must write the `on` prefix followed by the name of the event and pass a function as a value to it.
 Function receives the native event object.
 You may write: `onclick`, `onClick`, `OnClick`, `OnCliCK` - all of them are the same.

 ```JSX
 <div onclick={(event) => console.log(event)}></div>